anetaplzakova/ehricz_test/content/services/workshops/lecture-janacova/_index.en.md

 ---
-title: Eva Janáčová's lecture "Spa Antisemitism" ꟾ From the lecture series of the Jewish Museum in Prague and EHRI-CZ "New Views and Sources on the History of the Holocaust"
+title: Eva Janáčová's lecture ꟾ Spa Antisemitism
 layout: training
 type: training
 date: 2025-03-05
 ---

 {{< intro >}}
-Invitation to the second lecture of the lecture series organized by EHRI-CZ and the Jewish Museum Prague.
+Invitation to the second lecture from the lecture series of the Jewish Museum in Prague and EHRI-CZ "New Views and Sources on the History of the Holocaust"organized by EHRI-CZ and the Jewish Museum Prague.
 {{< /intro >}}

 ##### Date: 25th March 2025, 6 pm